uhasmicoda/MySeleniumNewRepo/New Text Document.md

 In Page Factory, it’s an advanced version of POM that provides lazy initialization of elements using @FindBy annotations and the PageFactory.initElements() method.
 It automatically initializes the elements when they are used, reducing code and improving readability.

-7 What is the use of constructor POM
+7 What is the use of constructor POM.

 In Page Object Model (POM), a constructor is used to initialize the web elements and the WebDriver instance for that particular page class, When we create a POM class, we usually define a constructor that takes the WebDriver as a parameter.
 Inside this constructor, we assign that driver to the local driver variable and initialize all the elements using PageFactory.initElements(driver, this), This ensures that whenever we create an object of the page class in our test, all the elements on that page are properly initialized and ready to use.